crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 - Older than 2 hours (`@Timestamp >= Now() - 2h`)
 - Not having a user associated with them (`FlowInitiator <> NULL`)
-- Not having their name starting with `Events/Application` string (`not StartsWith(ApplicationFlowName, 'Events/Application')`)
+- Not having their names starting with `Events/Application` string (`not StartsWith(ApplicationFlowName, 'Events/Application')`)
-- Not having their name appearing in a given list (`ApplicationFlowName not in ['ApplicationFlowServingTestingPurposes', 'Database/RunMigrations', 'N/A']`)
+- Not having their names appearing in a given list (`ApplicationFlowName not in ['ApplicationFlowServingTestingPurposes', 'Database/RunMigrations', 'N/A']`)

 Additionally, the query will fetch the first 10 events matching the given search criteria.
 The query results look something like this: